swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

-If you want to pass the same collection of arguments to two or more parameterized test functions, you can extract the arguments to a separate function or property and call it from each `@Test` macro.
+If you want to pass the same collection of arguments to two or more parameterized test functions, you can extract the arguments to a separate function or property and pass it to each `@Test` attribute.
 For example:

 ```swift
 extension Food {